foursquare/fsqio/src/jvm/io/fsq/rogue/README.md

 # Rogue

-Rogue is a type-safe internal Scala DSL for constructing and executing find and modify commands against MongoDB in the Lift web framework.
-It is fully expressive with respect to the basic options provided by MongoDB's native query language, but in a type-safe manner, building on the record types specified in your Lift models.
+Rogue is a type-safe internal Scala DSL for constructing and executing find and modify commands against MongoDB.
+It is fully expressive with respect to the basic options provided by MongoDB's native query language, but in a type-safe manner, building on the record types specified in your models.
+While originally written for use with the [Lift framework](https://github.com/lift/framework), Rogue is model-agnostic and includes bundled support for thrift models via [Spindle](../spindle/docs/source/mongo.rst), as well as examples with vanilla Scala case classes in the [test suite](../../../../../test/jvm/io/fsq/rogue/query/test/TrivialORMQueryTest.scala).

 An example:

     Venue.where(_.mayor eqs 1234).and(_.tags contains "Thai").fetch(10)